novemus/remote-beyond/README.md

 # README

 Remote-Beyond is a [VSCode](https://code.visualstudio.com) extension that provides a frontend for the [WebPier](https://github.com/novemus/webpier) application.
-This extension enables access to non-public remote services.
+It enables access to non-public remote services.
 For example, if you have a host behind NAT and want to use it as a development machine, but your VPN is not fast enough, you can use WebPier and Remote-Beyond to forward SSH from the remote host directly to your local interface.

 - [How it works](#how-it-works)
 - [Requirements](#requirements)